Scenesse FDA Approval History

 - Common side effects include implant site reaction, nausea, oropharyngeal pain, cough, fatigue, dizziness, skin hyperpigmentation, somnolence, melanocytic nevus, respiratory tract infection, non-acute porphyria, and skin irritation.

-Development History and FDA Approval Process for Scenesse
+Development timeline for Scenesse

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.